Simon Jackson (playwright)

 Simon Jackson is a British playwright, filmmaker and poet, born in Manchester, UK.
 His plays deal with themes of redemptive love, the trauma of creation and the peeling back of layers to reveal the truth.
 The plays often exist in a dream like space between reality and fantasy and are characterised by poetic language and rich imagery.

 Life

 Born in Manchester, Jackson studied Literature and Commercial Art at North Carolina State University in Raleigh, USA and Drama at Manchester University.
-He was later graduated with an MA (Distinction) in Textual Analysis and Creative Writing at the University of Edinburgh.
+He later graduated with an MA (Distinction) in Textual Analysis and Creative Writing at the University of Edinburgh.

 He was director of Living Arts Space Theatre Company, Manchester, from 1992 until 1995.
 He co-wrote a series of training films for Reuters International and a series of radio plays for French children learning English then left to teach in Eastern Europe, North Africa and South America.
 In 1998 he became the academic advisor to Heinemann/Macmillan, for Peru and was Head of Drama at Newton International College, Lima from 1998 to 2001.